 Does this mean that people who charge more are worth more?

 Words matter.
 It shapes how we see other people and ourselves.
 Connecting fee structures to "worth" sets up a very unhealthy comparison.

-Are you worth more than someone who charges less?
-Or are they “worth” more than you?
+Are you worth less than someone who charges more?

 One of my clients was concerned about her financial future.
 As an entrepreneur now, instead of working for an organization, she’s no longer building up her pension.
 Now it’s up to her to create her own retirement plan.